ewlin/Coding-for-managers-collaborative-project/README.md

 * What will you try to accomplish first?
 * Add new features step by step.
 As you add more features that require new skills, adding the next feature will be easier.
 * Think about how to delegate so you avoid having more than one or two people working on the same part of a file.
+* How will the weekly project manager delegate?

 ### Scheduling:
 * Week 1 (Feb 12-14)-